orsuharikrishna/Git-Workflow/documentation/git-useful-commands.md

 6. git clone *[url]*

     * If you need to collaborate with someone on a project, or if you want to get a copy of a project so you can look at or use the code, you will clone it.
 You simply run the git clone [url] command with the URL of the project you want to copy.

+7. git log --oneline -2

+    * This command is used to display the commits
+    * The output can be altered by using sub commands. *--oneline* is used to display the output in single line.
+    * sub command *-2* is used to display last 2 commits.

+8. logout

+    * This command is used to exit the bash command line.

+9. git branch -d {the_local_branch}

+    * To remove local branch from your machine.
+    * Use -D instead to force deletion without checking merged status

+10. git push origin --delete {the_remote_branch}

+    * To remove remote branch from your server.